 Wonton Soup: Proof Structures Under Interventions

 wonton-soup is our intervention harness for proof-search experiments.
-The core question is simple:
+The question:

 when we perturb a solver’s search process, does it return to the same proof structure, or settle into a different one?